CTSRD-CHERI/sail-cheri-riscv-verif/README.md

 counterexamples), while the `isail` target loads the properties into the Sail interpreter and starts an interactive session.

+The `check_properties` Makefile target can be used to check the properties using the [Isla] tool, instead of Sail's SMT backend.

 The properties have last been checked against commit `929cf11` of [sail-cheri-riscv] using commit `63343363` of [Sail].